webhintio/hint/packages/hint-meta-viewport/README.md

   * `initial-scale=1`

-    * This is mostlly needed to [work around the orientation change bug from Safari for iOS > 9][ios orientation change scaling].
+    * This is mostly needed to [work around the orientation change bug from Safari for iOS > 9][ios orientation change scaling].

     * Using values different then `1` (or `1.0`) are